Where Law and Business Meet.

 Summer Program

-The summer program is designed to provide a sense of what it is like to practice law at Fredrikson, while also giving you the opportunity to meet people at the firm, hone your skills, become familiar with the city, and enjoy the summer.
+Fredrikson’s summer associate program is designed to offer a clear understanding of what it is like to practice law at Fredrikson, while also providing you the opportunity to meet people at the firm, hone your skills, and enjoy the summer.

 Drake Law School (Des Moines)